jtlovell/GENESPACE/readme.md

-The manuscript describing GENESPACE is now pubished in eLife [link](https://elifesciences.org/articles/78526).
+The manuscript describing GENESPACE is now pubished in eLife.
+[Find the article here](https://elifesciences.org/articles/78526).

 ###################

-**Version 1 of GENESPACE is coming soon** Check back for updates in the fall 2022.
+## Version 1 of GENESPACE is coming soon
+Check back for updates in the fall 2022.
 V1 will include the following changes:

 - Use of bed files instead of gff3 (will still have accessory functions for conversion)
 - ggplot2 graphics and options to output to plotly for interactive viz
 - better error catching and checking for genome quality
 - optional use of phylogenetically hierarchical orthogroups
 - optional use of within-block orthologs (instead of orthogroups)
-- slightly modified tandem-array collapsing, to better integrate with synteny
+- The synteny and pan-genome engines will remain largely un-changed and the results should be nearly identical.
+There will be one small change that improves how tandem-arrays are identified and collapsed.
+This improves pan-genome integration and gives better estimates of synteny in genomes with tandem arrays with many gaps larger than 100 genes.
+These tend to be rare or absent in most genomes, but present in some.
+Given this change, exact backwards compatibility to < V1 will be broken and we will recommend all future work to use V1.

 Thanks to the users who offered suggestions (and found bugs)!